Genesis Foundation UI App Layout

 </foundation-layout>

-Because of a limitation in the cloneNode() API, event listeners are not copied.
 This process is part of the process of adding an item to the layout, using both the declarative HTML and JavaScript APIs.
-So while you will see a checkbox on the screen as part of the layout, the event listener will not fire when you change the checkbox.
-This applies to all items and events.
+So while you will see

-The idiomatic FAST way of implementing this event binding is to create a custom element and attach the event internally.
+The idiomatic way of implementing this event binding is to create a custom element and attach the event internally.

 // template